What's the matter with $\Sigma m_{\nu}$?: Conclusions

 We first summarized an analysis by \citet{Loverde:2024nfi}.
 In brief, BAO data are sensitive to the combination $\omm \rs^2$.
 Since CMB data, in the \lcdm\ + $\mnu$ model, can be used to determine $\rs$, the combination can be used to infer $\omm$.
 The precision of the $\omm$ inference is then greatly enhanced by including the very tight constraint on $\thetas$ as inferred from CMB data.
 This is because to stay at fixed $\thetas$ a $\delta \omnu$ must be compensated by a 13 times larger change in the cosmological constant energy density.
 Finally, since CMB data can determine $\omega_{\rm b}$ and $\omega_{\rm c}$, one can compare with $\omm = \omnu + \omega_{\rm b} + \omega_{\rm c}$ to determine $\omega_\nu = \mnu/93.14$ eV.

-We found that current CMB lensing data are sensitive to a linear combination that is approximately $\omcb - 0.5 \omnu$.
-We expect that inclusion of more lensing reconstruction data with more weight towards higher $L$ will bring this closer to $\omcb - \omnu$.
-With current data, though, BAO lead to a slightly tighter constraint on their $\omcb, \omnu$ linear combination ($\omcb+\omnu$) than is the case for the CMB lensing combination.
-More importantly, the BAO degeneracy direction in this plane is less parallel to the primary CMB constraint (sensitive to $\simeq \omcb - 0.2\omnu$), than is the case for the CMB lensing linear combination.
-For these reasons, we saw that when adding either BAO data or CMB lensing reconstruction data to lensed primary CMB data, it is the BAO addition that delivers tighter $\mnu$ constraints.
+Current primary CMB are sensitive to a linear combination that is approximately $\omcb - 0.17 \omnu$, owing to the lensing-induced peak smearing of CMB power spectra, and this linear combination changes to approximately $\omcb - 0.7 \omnu$ when lensing reconstruction data are included.
+We explain this change in sensitivity as arising due to the different scales being probed by two-point versus four-point lensing, with the latter probing smaller scales where neutrino masses have a greater effect on lensing power.
+We expect that inclusion of more lensing reconstruction data with more weight towards higher $L$ will increase this sensitivity.
+Due to the different linear combinations of $\omcb$ and $\omnu$ that BAO and CMB lensing data constrain (with BAO data constraining $\omcb+\omnu$, we also argued that the BAO and CMB lensing complement each other as probes of the neutrino mass.

 We have also quantified the second of the aforementioned problems in the $\lcdm+\mnu$ model space, namely the matter-density deficit.
-Using a phenomenological model, and comparing to the density expected in \lcdm\ with $\mnu=0.06\, {\rm eV}$, we find a $3.0\, \sigma$ preference for a deficit, when using the Planck PR3 likelihood.
-This preference is reduced to $2.4\, \sigma$ when using a Planck PR4 likelihood, and further reduced to $1.7\, \sigma$ when marginalizing over $A_{\rm 2pt}$ with the PR3 likelihood.
-These changes in significance are a result of shifts in the inferred $\omcb$ to lower values, reducing the difference $\omm - \omcb$.
+Using a phenomenological model, and comparing to the density expected in \lcdm\ with $\mnu=0.06\, {\rm eV}$, we find a $2.3\, \sigma$ preference for a deficit, when using the Planck PR3 likelihood.
+This preference is reduced to $1.6\, \sigma$ when using a Planck PR4 likelihood, and further reduced to $0.9\, \sigma$ when marginalizing over $A_{\rm 2pt}$ with the PR3 likelihood.
+For the most constraining dataset we consider, P-ACT-b, we find a $1.9\, \sigma$ preference.
+These changes in significance between datasets result from shifts in the inferred $\omcb$ to lower values, reducing the difference $\omm - \omcb$.

-We discussed potential solutions to the excess lensing and matter density deficit, and how the complementary nature of the CMB lensing and BAO probes can be used to discriminate among them.
-We studied one of these potential solutions in particular, a model of decaying dark matter, along with free $\mnu$, and found that while such a model could eliminate the matter deficit, it increases the lensing excess.
+We discussed potential solutions to the excess lensing and matter-density deficit, and how the complementary nature of the CMB lensing and BAO probes can be used to discriminate among them.
+We studied one of these potential solutions in particular, a model of decaying dark matter, along with free $\mnu$, and found that while such a model could eliminate the matter-density deficit, it increases the lensing excess.

-As measurements continue to improve, we hope that the framework developed here will be useful in understanding how different cosmological probes contribute to constraints on the neutrino mass.
+As measurements continue to improve, the framework developed here may be useful in understanding how different cosmological probes contribute to constraints on the neutrino mass.

 {